open-sdg/open-sdg/docs/potential-users.md

 - CSV
 - Excel

+Depending on the structure and format of your data and metadata, you may need to carry out some transformation and conversion.

-**3. What technical abilities and resources do you have available?**
+**3. What technical abilities and resources are required and available?**

-Knowing what technical abilities and resources you have available will allow you to enlist any help you may require early on.
+You will need resources to:

+- set up the platform
+- populate the platform with data, metadata and any additional information

+To set up the platform out of the box and carry out basic customisations, you will need to use a computer and GitHub.
+If you want to customise your platform further, you may need additional technical resource such as a developer.

+To populate the platform, the skills and resources you need will depend on what input format you choose and any conversion that may need to be done.

 **4. What language do you want your Open SDG platform to be available in?**

 Open SDG platforms can be set up in a single language or in multiple languages.

-Translations are readily available in the six official languages of the UN:
+Translations are readily available in the six official languages of the UN (Arabic, Chinese, English, French, Russian and Spanish) and more (for example, German and Armenian).

-- Arabic
-- Chinese
-- English
-- French
-- Russian
-- Spanish

-Translations can also be added for other languages if you wanted your Open SDG platform in a different language.
+Translations can also be added for additional languages.

 **5. Will you be reporting national indicators as well as global indicators?**